NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

   .build();
 ```

-It uses the `task` function from `hardhat/config` to create a task builder, which lets you add options and parameters, and an action factory function.
-After setting everything up, you need to call the `build()` method to finalize the task definition.
+It uses the `task` function from `hardhat/config` to create a task builder, which lets you add options, parameters, and an action factory function.
+After configuring everything, you call the `build()` method to finalize the task definition.

 Note that just like with `hookHandlers`, the action function imports another file, so that it isn't loaded unless it's needed.